 Whatever the cause of the white circles on your film, it is preventable.

 If the cause was air bells or air bubbles, then make sure to tap the film tank on your work area during the developer phase of processing your film.
 Also, agitate your film appropriately according to your film manufacturer’s directions.
 Air bubbles can happen at any point during the film process (developing, stop bath, fixer) so make sure to agitate properly throughout.
 Make sure to agitate your film correctly during film development based on the manufacturer’s guidelines.
-This is a great general tutorialOpens in a new tab. about developing film.
+This is a great general tutorial about developing film.

 If the cause was debris on your lens or in your camera, make sure to clean your lens and film compartment between loading film with a soft cloth, soft brush, or a squeezable air blower like included in this lens cleaning kit.